AndyObtiva/glimmer/README.markdown

 bin/girb
 ```

+Watch out for hands-on examples in this README indicated by "you may copy/paste in [`girb`](#girb-glimmer-irb-command)"

 ## Glimmer DSL Syntax

 Glimmer DSL syntax consists of static keywords and dynamic keywords to build and bind user-interface objects.